viniciusvts/lafaete-site/wp-content/plugins/kk-star-ratings/readme.txt

 kk Star Ratings allows blog visitors to involve and interact more effectively with your website by rating posts.

-This plugin has been renewed from the ground up as of v3 covered by unit tests.
+This plugin has been renewed from the ground up as of v4.